The properties of the $S$-wave $D_s\bar{D}_s$ bound state: The partial decay widths of the bound state

 \section{The partial decay widths of the $D_s\bar{D}_s$ bound state}

-In this section, we will apply the obtained BS wave functions to calculate the partial decay widths of the $D_s\bar{D}_s$ bound state.
-Before this, we need to obtaine the physical BS wave function, which means we need to normalize the BS wave function.
-The normalization condition for the BS wave function is
+In this section, we apply the obtained BS wave functions to calculate the partial decay widths of the $D_s\bar{D}_s$ bound state.
+Prior to this, it is necessary to obtain the normalized BS wave function, which corresponds to determining the physical wave function.
+The normalization condition for the BS wave function is given by